micmejia/bible-dump/NKJV/Leviticus/Lev 15.md

 And this shall be his uncleanness in regard to his discharge--whether his body runs with his discharge, or his body is stopped up by his discharge, it _is_ his uncleanness.

 ###### 4
-Every bed is [^a]unclean on which he who has the discharge lies, and everything on which he sits shall be unclean.
+Every bed is unclean on which he who has the discharge lies, and everything on which he sits shall be unclean.

 ###### 5
 And whoever touches his bed shall wash his clothes and bathe in water, and be unclean until evening.